k-gun/errorise/README.md

 ```
 ### Getting Errors Messages

-You can get the errors messages by using two methods of caught ErrorException.
+You can get error messages by using two methods of caught `ErrorException`.

 ```php
 try {